azeem-ui-dev/snake-game/README.md

 snake-game
 ==========

-Snake game using HTML5 and JavaScript
+Snake game - built using HTML5 and JavaScript.